-We will use unique factorization in \mathbf{Z} to try to show these are the only integral solutions.4 This will need a lot more work than our use of unique factorization in \mathbf{Z} to study $y^2 = x^3 + 16$ in Theorem 3.1.
+We will use unique factorization in Z to try to show these are the only integral solutions.
+This will need a lot more work than Theorem 3.1, where we previously used unique factorization in Z to study $y^2 = x^3 + 16$.